guanshi1688/longview-archive/docs/essays/english/absorptive-capacity.md

 Conversely, a system may possess strong absorptive capacity without bearing the full internal cost of production.
 It may absorb value through rules, finance, standards, market access, security arrangements, symbolic legitimacy, or control over interfaces of exchange.

+Absorption may also occur across space.
+A system may preserve its internal reproduction loop by relocating costs, risks, or production burdens beyond its own core institutions, while retaining the capacity to absorb value through interfaces of exchange.

+Absorptive capacity also has a temporal dimension.
+A system may absorb present output by shifting costs into the future, through debt, deferred maintenance, exhausted institutions, weakened expectations, or environmental depletion.

+In such cases, absorption has not disappeared; it has been displaced across time.
+The question is whether the system can smooth costs and benefits across generations without undermining its own reproduction loop.

 For this reason, absorptive capacity should not be reduced to the ordinary language of consumption.

 Consumption is one visible form of absorption, but absorption also includes taxation, public investment, institutional maintenance, welfare provision, infrastructure renewal, technological reinvestment, social trust, risk distribution, and the reproduction of stable expectations.